benjamintillett/takeaway/README.md

 How to use
 ----------

-The takeway takes orders and send vis text via the twllio API.
+The takeway takes orders and send them by text via the twllio API.

 Clone the repository: